-This document covers the steps to set up your ObjectiveFS filesystem with Amazon S3 using IAM role.
-It should take less than 5 minutes to complete.
-If you are using S3 keys, use this guide instead.
+This document covers the steps to set up your ObjectiveFS filesystem with Amazon S3 using S3 keys.
+For ObjectiveFS versions older than 7.0, see this doc.

 Enter ObjectiveFS license: <your ObjectiveFS license>